 Ted Bundy’s ruses weren’t that sophisticated.

 Ted Bundy did not have the ability to snap his fingers and make any woman walk off with him.
-Instead, he applied the good ole method of throwing shit at the wall until something stuck.
-That, or he crept up on them from behind and carried out a sudden “blitz attack”.
+Instead, he repeatedly approached his targets until one of them finally agreed to “help him”.

 Bundy’s prison escapes weren’t exactly “genius” either.